awhitwam/dhcp2dns/README.md

 - Avoids reliance on device-supplied hostnames, which are often inconsistent (especially for phones and tablets).
 - Provides a stable mapping even if the device’s DHCP-reported name changes.

-Example:

-* DHCP2DNS: Script finished.
-Added X new DNS entries.

-If enableLogging is set to true, highly detailed debug information regarding hostname selection, cleanup results, and record removals will also be logged.